crenteriam/crenteriam.github.oi/research.md

 <!--TEXT STARTS HERE-->
-I find fascinating how some technological innovations have impacted people's lifestyles and behaviors, organizational practices, and social dynamics.
-Web 2.0 applications, distributed computing, and artifical intelligence, for example, have transformed the way we produce, storage, process and transmit information.

-I find joy understanding the implications of these information technologies in organizations; how, for example, they transform citizen participation, managerial and decision-making practices or the delivery of public services.
-Through my research in this area, I seek to contribute addressing two contemporary challenges of public administration: improving citizen participation and improving the quality of decision-making in government.

-Seeking answers for these challenges, I analyze the interactions between social and technological change, social mobilization, and citizen participation; I also explore the evolution of bureaucracies in our evolving society.
+Emergent information technologies are transforming the way we produce, storage, process, and use information.
+These changes have the potential to transform how governments operate.
+For example, the spaces for citizen participation, the design of public policies, and the provision of public services are being renovated through the digital transformation.

+However, it is challenging to fulfill the promises of this digital transformation and achieve better government performance.
+We need to pitch in to clarify our minds about effective uses of emergent technologies in the public sector.
+I seek to contribute to this understanding through my research on information capacity, the use of artificial intelligence in the public sector, and public innovation.

 <!--TEXT ENDS HERE-->
 <center>